kafene/microjade/readme.md

     != $var          - unescaped variable
     -# comment       - single-line comment
     // comment       - html block comment
-    textarea.        - unformated block
+    script.          - unformated block
     if, while, for.. - php blocks
     block name       - print $name or saves block to $name

+## Inline macros

+These macros can be used anywhere in template except in unformated blocks (like `script.`).
-## Inline macros (only for PHP output)
+Inline macros are left untouched for Latte output.

     {$var}                   - prints escaped variable
     {!$var}                  - prints unescaped variable